Back to NetMore Guide

 Use saved scenarios and lead activity to guide follow-up

-NetMore saves calculator activity as scenarios so you can review the numbers, understand lead context, and follow up with a useful conversation.
+NetMore saves property analyzer activity as scenarios so you can review the numbers, understand lead context, and follow up with a useful conversation.

 Using NetMore4 min read